Office Phone: (540) 432-4165

 - “Grant-Writing Tips” (with Steve Cessna, Ann Hershberger, Jan Jenner, and Matthew Siderhurst), EMU Faculty Lunch Series, March 23, 2010.

 - Poet for “The Peacemakers,” based on Leymah Gbowee’s Mighty Be Our Powers.
-Composed by Gwyneth Walker and performed by Musica Harmonia, EMU Bach Festival, June 13, 2013.
+Composed by Gwyneth Walker and performed by Musica Harmonia, EMU Bach Festival, June 13, 2013, and again January 11, 2014.

 - Reader for “Letters to the World,” a musical setting of poems by Emily Dickinson, performed by Musica Harmonia, Martin Chapel, EMU, September 18, 2010.